Frequently Asked Questions

 Where do I even take the FE Exam?

-The list goes on, but of all of them, let’s be real, if we could know the answer to just one to get started, it’d be this:
+But of all of them, let’s be real, if we could know the answer to just one to get started, it’d be this:

 What is the FE Exam passing score?